 I really enjoyed meeting with you earlier today and learning more about the office manager position at Widget Company.

-As we discussed, I believe my 5 years of experience at Acme Company meets the requirements you have for filling this position.
-Although I've enjoyed working at Acme Company, I'm looking forward to new challenges and greater responsibilities as I continue in my professional career.
+As we discussed, I believe my five years of experience at Acme Company meets the requirements you have for this position.
+Although I've enjoyed working at Acme Company, I'm looking forward to new challenges and greater responsibilities in my professional career.

-I look forward to hearing from you soon and thank you again for meeting with me today.
+I hope to hear from you soon, and thank you again for meeting with me.

-Baby shower gift thank you letters should be among the easiest ones to send.
-Most gifts cause a new mother to gush over the prospect of seeing her baby use the gift.
-The toughest challenge in this case is to get the notes out on a timely basis.
-There are just so many things to do when preparing for a new baby!
-And although formal etiquette doesn't require a note in this case if the gift was opened at the shower and the giver was thanked in person, it is still common custom to send out timely notes anyway.
+The hardest part of baby shower gift thank you letters often is getting them out in a timely fashion.
+Expecting parents are already so busy when preparing for a new baby.
+Although formal etiquette doesn't require a note if the gift was opened at the shower and the giver was thanked in person, it is still polite to send one anyway.

 Dear Mary Jean,

 I just love the baby sleeper, receiving blanket, and bunny rattle you gave me at the shower.
 As always, you were too generous.
-I can't wait to use them with Baby - I know she'll look adorable in them.
+I can't wait to use them with the baby.